StockNews.com Begins Coverage on Provident Financial (NASDAQ:PROV)

-StockNews.com began coverage on shares of Provident Financial (NASDAQ:PROV – Get Rating) in a report published on Wednesday morning.
-The firm issued a hold rating on the financial services provider’s stock.
+StockNews.com assumed coverage on shares of Provident Financial (NASDAQ:PROV – Get Rating) in a research note issued to investors on Thursday.
+The firm set a “hold” rating on the financial services provider’s stock.

-Provident Financial (NASDAQ:PROV – Get Rating) last posted its quarterly earnings data on Tuesday, January 25th.
-The financial services provider reported $0.30 EPS for the quarter, topping analysts’ consensus estimates of $0.22 by $0.08.
-Provident Financial had a return on equity of 7.72% and a net margin of 25.27%.
-During the same quarter in the previous year, the firm posted $0.16 earnings per share.
+Provident Financial (NASDAQ:PROV – Get Rating) last posted its earnings results on Tuesday, January 25th.
+The financial services provider reported $0.30 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.22 by $0.08.
+Provident Financial had a net margin of 25.27% and a return on equity of 7.72%.
+During the same quarter in the previous year, the business earned $0.16 earnings per share.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in PROV.
-Royal Bank of Canada lifted its stake in shares of Provident Financial by 8.6% in the 2nd quarter.
-Royal Bank of Canada now owns 16,268 shares of the financial services provider’s stock valued at $281,000 after purchasing an additional 1,292 shares in the last quarter.
-Millennium Management LLC acquired a new position in shares of Provident Financial in the 2nd quarter valued at about $1,339,000.
-Beacon Pointe Advisors LLC acquired a new position in shares of Provident Financial in the 2nd quarter valued at about $239,000.
-Parametric Portfolio Associates LLC acquired a new position in shares of Provident Financial in the 2nd quarter valued at about $215,000.
-Finally, BlackRock Inc. lifted its stake in shares of Provident Financial by 4.8% in the 3rd quarter.
-BlackRock Inc. now owns 296,241 shares of the financial services provider’s stock valued at $4,992,000 after purchasing an additional 13,440 shares in the last quarter.
-55.79% of the stock is currently owned by institutional investors and hedge funds.

 Provident Financial Holdings, Inc engages in the provision of financial services.
 Its services include checking, savings, investment services, mobile banking, online banking, merchant services, cyber security tips, and loan programs and application.
 The company was founded in January 1996 and is headquartered in Riverside, CA.